osmanbal97/Discord-Bot/README.md

-Create an env file that contains your:
+Create an env file that contains your:(.evn dosyasi yaratip asagidakileri ekleyin)

 DISCORD_TOKEN